‘Short-Term Commercial Lets for Lawyers, Agents, Landlords and Tenants – A Practical Guide’ by Mark Shelton

 Mark practised in major commercial law firms for thirty years, specialising in property dispute resolution.
 He has acted for businesses large and small, including FTSE-listed property companies and household-name corporate occupiers, across the whole range of property-related issues.
-He has advised upon forfeiture, and pursued or defended possession proceedings, on countless occasions.

 He is now a full-time commercial property management law trainer, putting his expertise and experience to good use in training both lawyers and surveyors.
 He delivers training both in-house and for providers including MBL Seminars, Professional Conferences, CPT Events and Solicitors Group.
 Mark is also the author of a number of books within his areas of expertise.

 Part 1 – An Introduction to the Content of Leases – For Landlords and Occupiers

 Chapter 2 – How Long Will the Lease Last For?